anishathalye/gavel/README.md

 ## Users

-See [here](https://github.com/anishathalye/gavel/wiki/Users) for a list of events that have used Gavel in the past.
+See [here][users] for a list of events that have used Gavel in the past.

 **If you use Gavel for your event, please add yourself to the list!** (Anyone can edit it.)
 Adding yourself to the list helps keep me motivated to continue